-Jane Nielsen 7124 Nancy Greene Drive Unit 60 Whistler, BC Mayor and Council Resort Municipality of Whistler 4325 Blackcomb Way Whistler, BC V8E 0X5 Dear Mayor and Council, I am a long-time resident of our community, and I am writing to express my concern about the recent discussion at the May 5th council meeting and the pending decision regarding the development application RZ 1146 - 7104 Nancy Greene Drive.
+Mélinda Cart 7124 Nancy Greene Drive Unit 64 Whistler, BC Mayor and Council Resort Municipality of Whistler 4325 Blackcomb Way Whistler, BC V8E 0X5 Dear Mayor and Council, I am a long-time resident of our community, and I am writing to express my concern about the recent discussion at the May 5th council meeting and the pending decision regarding the development application RZ 1146 - 7104 Nancy Greene Drive.
 While I understand there is a great need for resident housing in Whistler this must be, as the Whistler Official Community Plan (OCP) states "designed and managed to be sensitive to the surrounding environment".
-The current proposed project has many shortcomings for it to meet this criteria.
+The current proposed project has many shortcomings and is not designed to be sensitive to its surrounding environment.
 I would like to bring the attention of the Council to the following 2 points of concern: - Density of the proposed project; and - Privacy issues with the current proposal Density: